axwalker/naledi.co.uk/content/blog/connecting-to-exasol-with-alteryx.md

   - 'in-db'
 ---

-Starting with Alteryx version 11.3 the In-DB tools now support a number of new connections, including Exasol.
-This greatly improves the speed when using Exasol and Alteryx in combination.
+Starting with Alteryx version 11.3 the In-DB tools support a number of new connections, including Exasol.
+This greatly improves the speed when using Exasol and Alteryx together.
 Rather than bringing all the data from the database into Alteryx, the In-DB tools create a SQL query that is sent to and executed directly in Exasol.
 As long as you are using the In-DB tools all processes you are performing will be computed directly in Exasol.
 I can bring in over 800m rows in under a second and use the In-DB tools to manipulate these data at the speeds I am used to from Exasol.

 **Setting up a new connection:**